 The Law Offices of Daniel Hunt can help administer the estate of the decedent and distribute assets to beneficiaries per the will.
 Additionally, we also offer our clients assistance in other issues that could arise in the probate process:

 - Probate litigation

 - Post-mortem tax planning

 - Guardianship proceedings for minors

 OUR PROBATE ATTORNEYS CAN HELP

 At The Law Offices of Daniel Hunt, we understand how challenging the complexity of the probate process can be after the death of a loved one.
 Hiring a skilled probate attorney can be extremely beneficial.
 Whether you need assistance administering a loved one’s estate or with a litigation issue, our experienced attorneys can help.
-To learn how our skilled attorneys can assist you, contact our Sacramento law firm today to schedule your no-cost initial consultation at our Sacramento, Roseville, or Folsom offices.
+To learn how our skilled probate lawyers can assist you, contact our law firm today to schedule your no-cost initial consultation at our Sacramento, Roseville, or Folsom offices.